 Isn’t this organized computer desktop a thing of beauty?

-Not only is it beeauutiful, but it enables you to be infinitely more productive during your work sessions.
-So, let’s go through the process of how to get that gorgeous, organized computer desktop.
+Not only is it beautiful, but it allows me to be infinitely more productive during work sessions.
+So, let’s go through the process of how to get that gorgeous, organized computer desktop, shall we?

 Create a temporary “To Be Organized” folder on your desktop

 The first step in the process to to create a temporary file on your computer desktop that you’ll use to gather all of the various desktop icons into one neat and tidy place.
 Once you’ve dragged all of the icons into this folder, your blood pressure will immediately decrease as you’re left with a clean slate to work with.

 Upload a desktop organizer wallpaper & save it as your desktop background

 Your desktop background organizer will provide an organizational framework for arranging icons on your computer desktop by category.
 You can create your very own wallpaper using a free graphic design program such as Canva.